scottchiefbaker/js-Template-Sluz/README.md

 ### `parse(string)`

-Parses a template string with the current variables and returns the rendered output.
+Parses a template string with the assigned variables and returns the rendered output.

 ### `set_delimiters(left, right)`